Blog

 Can we trust the Bible to be true?

-By Joy Le Page Smith, MA, BCC Here are the facts.
-You decide.
-The Bible has 66 books written by approximately 40-45 authors.
-These authors lived in numerous places over a 1500 year course of history with varied backgrounds: one was a physician, another was a priest—and one was a READ MORE
+By Chaplain Joy Le Page Smith, MA, BCC Here are the facts.
+You decide: The Bible has 66 books written by approximately 40-45 authors.
+These authors lived in numerous places over a 1500 year course of history with varied backgrounds: one READ MORE

 How to shut off the “awful stuff”